About Homersfield

 Crime and Anti-Social Behaviour in Homersfield

-Local crime rates sit broadly in line with national averages.
-Anti-social behaviour accounts for the highest share in Homersfield, with 6 incidents logged in January 2026.
+Local crime rates sit lower than national averages.
+Anti-social behaviour accounts for the highest share in Homersfield, with 6 incidents logged in March 2026.

 Deprivation and Employment in Homersfield